ryantd42/NY-Legislative-Git/2023/S949A-2023/bill.md

  CITY  THE DISCLOSURE SHALL PROVIDE THE WEBSITE FOR THE NEW YORK CITY TAX COMMISSION.
 FOR THE PURPOSES OF THIS SECTION, LARGE PRINT  FORMAT  SHALL MEAN A PRINTED FONT SIZE OF SIXTEEN OR LARGER.
   § 2.
-Section 524 of the real property tax law is amended by adding a new subdivision 5 to read as follows:
-  5. NO PERSON OR OTHER ENTITY AUTHORIZED  TO  REPRESENT  A  COMPLAINANT BEFORE A BOARD OF ASSESSMENT REVIEW, THE ASSESSMENT REVIEW COMMISSION OR THE NEW YORK CITY TAX COMMISSION WITH REGARD TO REAL PROPERTY ASSESSMENT GRIEVANCES  SHALL  CHARGE  ANY  FEE  WHICH  IS  IN EXCESS OF TWENTY-FIVE PERCENT OF ANY REDUCTION DETERMINED BY SUCH BOARD OR COMMISSION.
-  § 3.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01875-01-3
+  LBD01875-03-4